StAResComp/git-collaboration/presentation.md

 To do that, we need to keep our projects in sync between multiple computers (also useful if you work from multiple computers yourself).

+Your computer is _local_, one which which you are syncing is a _remote_.

 --

 You can, in principle, have your Git on your computer communicate directly with